CG0323/podcast-downloader/README.md

 Implementation
 -----
-Retrieve Menu Page
+Retrieve menu page
-First thing is to retrieve the menug page for archive.
+First thing is to retrieve the menug page.